AtsushiSakai/PythonRobotics/README.md

 # Support

-If you or your company like to support this project, please consider:
+If you or your company would like to support this project, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/myenigma)